RSDKModding/RSDKv4-Decompilation/FAQ.md

 ### Q: How do I play as Amy?
 A: Sonic Team implemented Amy in a way where she isn't playable on the decomp out of the box.
 This can be fixed via mods. **Do not ask about this in an issue, as we will not be able to help you.**
+There are also checks implemented in the engine to prevent playing as Amy on release builds and autobuilds.

 ### Q: Why doesn't local 2P VS work in Sonic 2?
 A: In the version of the Retro Engine that Origins uses (RSDKv5U), certain features that local multiplayer uses, such as splitscreen and multiple controller support, rely on tech found in RSDKv5.
 This is a decompilation of standalone RSDKv4, and recreating this tech is outside of the scope of the project.